top of page

 I'm no longer embarassed to talk about what I do because "it can't work that well if you're still in that state, ha!"
 Even if I was getting great results with clients my own stuckness made me feel like a bad advert if I couldn't clear my own very obvious block, in just a few sessions.

 I've learnt there is a vast range of experience, and some people, like me, have a longer journey to social ease than others.
-If you've been confident and socially at ease most of your life, it's possible that it won't take so long to return to that state.
+If you've been confident or socially at ease most of your life, it's possible that it won't take so long to return to that state.
 If it's something you've always lived with and maybe not had a name for, it's possible it will take longer.
 In which case SCC is a great investment.

 However as a neurospicer there are some things that will always overstimulate me and cause symptoms.
 But I'm not freaking out about the symptoms, I don't get anticipatory anxiety about social encounters - even giving workshops! - and I find my formerly intentionally small world is opening up more an more all the time.
+"New level, new devil" as they say, but I'm confident I can handle what comes up.

 If you need some help staying on track, or want to delve into the roots of your particular flavour of SA and can't to wait for the club to re open, let's chat and see if we are a good fit.